Tony Carpenter: Storylines

 Trinidadian born Tony is married to his second wife, Hannah Carpenter (Sally Sagoe), with whom he has two children, Kelvin (Paul J. Medford) and Cassie Carpenter (Delanie Forbes).
 However, Tony and Hannah are separated and Hannah is in a relationship with another man.
 Kelvin lives with Tony, while Cassie stays with Hannah.

 Tony has various altercations with the local villain Nick Cotton (John Altman), and is understandably furious when he discovers that Nick has joined a racist organisation.
 After Nick taunts Kelvin about the colour of his skin, Tony teaches him a lesson, which at least manages to scare him out of spreading his racial hatred for a while.

 In February 1985, Tony secures himself a job renovating The Queen Victoria public house and gives the unemployed Arthur Fowler (Bill Treacher) a job as his aid.
 It is whilst he is working here that Tony gains the interest of the married landlady Angie Watts (Anita Dobson).
 Angie has grown tired of her cheating husband, Den Watts (Leslie Grantham), and whilst he is on a holiday in Spain with his mistress, Angie seduces Tony and they embark on an affair.
 Tony takes the relationship seriously, but Angie is only using him to get back at Den and make him jealous.
 The affair is conducted in secret, but after Angie initiates a kiss in The Queen Vic with Tony, she is caught by her adoptive daughter, Sharon Watts (Letitia Dean).
 Angie is forced to use bribery to keep her daughter from informing her husband.
 Upon Den's return, Angie calls off the affair but it is not long before Sharon tells her father that Angie has been unfaithful.
 However, Den cares more about his reputation than her and tells her that he does not care about the affair, so long as it is done discreetly.
-Tony is very hurt by the whole ordeal, but he is even more concerned for his own safety, should Den find out that it was him his wife was seeing.
+Tony is very hurt by the whole ordeal, but he is even more concerned for his own safety, should Den find out that it was he whom his wife was seeing.
 Tony's identity is never disclosed to Den, though Den later works it out.